 But female professional school grads surpassed their male counterparts almost two decades ago.
 So where have all the women gone?

 Some believe that women are simply opting out of careers to have families.
 I have not seen much evidence to support the case among graduate school women likely to be CEOs.
 Many of the young, ambitious business school students I teach are planning for both careers and families.

 In order to climb the corporate ladder to the top, some women adopt coping strategies to work against these biases which is fatiguing.
 Take for example the prove-it-again bias where women are expected to repeatedly show more evidence of their competencies than men before others believe they are fit to lead.
 The expectation of doing more to be perceived as equal can also take a toll over time on the number of women leaders because they are often overlooked as being ready to lead.
 Others are lost due to a lack of strong mentorship and sponsorship from colleagues.
-To close the gap, we need more than women supporting women.

 Other pathways leading to the dropping off of our future female leaders are possible career “glass cliffs.”
 Leadership research shows that frequently companies tap women to lead during times of crises, which are inherently more risky opportunities because of the higher likelihood of organizational failure, being evaluated more negatively, and often times used as a scapegoat to shoulder the blame.
 This dynamic is one to be aware of when taking on career moves that may lead to the top or derailment.